Skip to Content

 The cute streets of Arrowtown

-Pros to staying in Arrowtown:
+Pros of staying in Arrowtown:

-Cons to staying in Arrowtown:
+Cons of staying in Arrowtown:

 There’s not much nightlife here and lots of the bars and restaurants close earlier than in Queenstown.
 The bus service to Arrowtown operates every 30 minutes but the last bus of the day is at 9:55 pm.
 So, if you have a late night in Queenstown a taxi can be quite costly because Arrowtown is over a 20-minute drive from central Queenstown.